Logo-LLM: Local and Global Modeling with Large Language Models for Time Series Forecasting: Ablation Studies

+\textbf{Ablation on Large Language Models.} To further validate our findings, we extended our experiments to apply LLMs with diverse architectures, i.e., the encoder-based BERT (\cite{devlin2019bert}).
+As shown in Table \ref{tab:llm}, the performance gap between the two models across multiple ETT datasets is negligible.
+This indicates that hierarchical specialization capabilities, where shallow layers capture local patterns and deeper layers encode global dependencies, are not unique to GPT-2 (\cite{radford2019gpt2}).
+Instead, this capability exists as a universal intrinsic property of LLMs, independent of specific architectural designs.

+\textbf{Local and Global Modeling.} Table \ref{tab:logo} presents the ablation results using 5\% training data to analyze local and global feature modeling strategies.
+The default Logo-LLM leverages the first and last LLM layers for local and global representations, respectively.
+We compare this with a variant (denoted by $^*$) that uses the average of the first and second half from all LLM layers as local and global features, respectively.
+The results demonstrate that selecting the first and last layers yields better performance, indicating that boundary-layer features capture more distinct local and global variations than uniformly averaged intermediate representations.

-To provide empirical validation for our hypothesis that shallow and deep layers of LLM specialize in the extraction of local and global patterns, we visualize the cosine similarity matrices of hidden representations across all six layers in Figure \ref{fig:logo-att}.
-In the early layers (Layers 1–2), we observe that similarity scores are highly concentrated around the diagonal.
+\textbf{Local and Global Representation Analysis.} To provide empirical validation for our hypothesis that shallow and deep layers of LLM specialize in the extraction of local and global patterns, we visualize the cosine similarity matrices of hidden representations across all six layers in Figure \ref{fig:logo-att}.
+In the early layers (Layers 1--2), we observe that similarity scores are highly concentrated around the diagonal.
 This indicates that each patch predominantly attends to its temporal neighbors, confirming that shallow layers focus on short-term patterns and local consistency.
 In contrast, some rows in the similarity matrix exhibit local clustering patterns, where high similarity scores appear in off-diagonal regions.
-This behavior is reminiscent of how LLMs process textual data, capturing syntactic or surface-level relationships in earlier layers and progressively learning semantic or abstract representations in deeper layers \cite{caucheteux2022deep, lee2024causal, liu2024fantastic}.
-This suggests that the model has probably captured periodic or recurrent local structures, even when the corresponding patches are not temporally adjacent in the sequence.
+This behavior is reminiscent of how LLMs process textual data, capturing syntactic or surface-level relationships in earlier layers and progressively learning semantic or abstract representations in deeper layers (~\cite{lee2024causal, liu2024fantastic}).
+This suggests that the model has captured local structures, even when the corresponding patches are not temporally adjacent in the sequence.